-One of the easiest ways to identify a scam email or job advert is to simply read it.
+One of the easiest ways to identify a scam email or job advert is to read it simply.
 Now, I am basing this on what I have received in English, but it applies to all languages.
 Certain parts of the world are known to have a larger number of full-time scammers.

-Companies and other official establishments have quite a drawn-out process before making anything public – like an email, Facebook post, tweet etc. So generally (and I do say generally), the quality of the correspondence will be of a much higher.
+Companies and other official establishments have quite a drawn-out process before making anything public – like an email, Facebook post, tweet, etc. So generally (and I do say generally), the quality of the correspondence will be much higher.

 17. Free or Fake email

-There are some legitimate companies using free email addresses.
+Some legitimate companies are using free email addresses.
 So do your research.
 With a reduction in hosting and domain costs, I’d hope that any reputable company uses a custom domain.